ribacq/tomato/example/pages/index.md

 #!author: Quentin Ribac
 #!date: 2018-05-18
-#!tags: blog, cat
+#!tags: blog

-# Quentin Ribac
+# Hello, world!
-This is my blog.
-It has been statically generated using [Tomato](https://github.com/ribacq/tomato), a piece of software I wrote in [Go](https://golang.org).
+This is a statically generated website using [Tomato](https://github.com/ribacq/tomato), a piece of software I wrote in [Go](https://golang.org).

+If you need help with the syntax, [there is help](/markdown.html).